trudag/cv-specs-measurements/README.md

 ## Model Deployment
 ### Picture Analysis
+The model looks for two different types of markers (round and square) within a picture and localises them.

 To identify markers on images (only .png and .jpg are allowed):
 1. Navigate to the `Model_deployment/Task1_Picture_analysis` directory.
 2. Run the `picture_main.py` script with the appropriate arguments.